forter/security-101-for-saas-startups/readme.md

 For easier automation look at AWS ACM, or Let’s Encrypt ACME.

 Monitor your endpoint's public certificate expiration date, to detect prevent certificate expiration.
+>>>>>>> master

 Remember that SSL encrypts network traffic, but does not supply authentication.
 SSL is also not a replacement for 2FA.

 ### Picking a SaaS vendor

 * Once committed to an infrastructure vendor, it is difficult to switch them.
-In the future you would need to scrutinise vendors that have access to your organisation’s data.
+In the future you would need to screen vendors that have access to your organization's data.
 Therefore, for cloud infrastructure try choosing one of the big vendors (Amazon , Google, Microsoft), or at least a vendor with a  SOC2 Type2 certification (for infrastructure vendors), PCI for payment vendors, or any other relevant certification or compliance for that industry.

 * This doesn’t mean their service is good.
 It means down the road you won’t need to replace them even if their service is good

-* By default AWS users choose oregon (us-west-2).
-If you know where is your target market is, you should start iwth a datacenter closer to the target market.
+* By default AWS users choose Oregon (us-west-2).
+If you know where your target market is, you should start with a datacenter closer to the target market.

 * There is also regulatory implications in which country the data center resides (Data Residency).
-For european customers, this could be a deal breaker, and later moving to another region might be cost prohibitive.
+For European customers, this could be a deal breaker, and later moving to another region might be cost prohibitive.

 ### API key

-If your company expose APIs (as a service), make sure each one of your customers have their own API key, Otherwise your service could go down, when one of the customer’s QA’s has a bug in their testing script
+If your company expose APIs (as a service), make sure each one of your customers have their own api key, Otherwise your service could go down, when one of the customer’s QA’s has a bug in their testing script

 ### Working with Git